ibm-cloud-docs/discovery-data/additional-resources.md

 # Blogs and Webinars
 {: #resources}

-Learn more about {{site.data.keyword.discoveryfull}} from these blog posts, webinars, and other resources.
+Learn more about {{site.data.keyword.discoveryshort}} from these blog posts and recorded webinars.
 {: shortdesc}

 ## Blog Posts